How To Prepare For An Interview Or Assessment Centre: The Ultimate Guide

 Practise, practise, practise

-Listen to episode 8 of my podcast – “Interview Tips”
+Listen to episode 8 of our podcast – “Interview Tips”

 Two good books that will help you prepare